Lord-Tiger/CYBR8420_Fall24/Project_Proposal.md

 4\.
 Compliance with HIPPA & Other Regulations

-- OpenEMR features a guide that can be used to harden the application in order to reach compliance with HIPPA, it’s also, by design, made to meet the stringent requirements of HIPAA and other regulations to ensure the security and privacy of protected health information (PHI).
-It’s worth noting that while this may apply to the software itself, the system, network and other services that interact with the application have to be hardened themselves in order to reach total compliance.
+- OpenEMR features a guide that can be used to harden the application in order to achieve compliance with HIPPA, it’s also, by design, made to meet the stringent requirements of HIPAA and other regulations to ensure the security and privacy of protected health information (PHI).
+It’s worth noting that while this may apply to the software code itself, the system, network and other services that interact with the application have to be hardened themselves in order to reach total compliance.
 - Can achieve “ONC Certified” status with the purchase of a third party service module.

 5\.
 Database & System Security